gvwilson/sdxpy/src/reflect/index.md

 ## Exercises {: #reflect-exercises}

+### Testing Exceptions {: .exercise}

+Create a context manager that works like `pytest.raises` from the [pytest][pytest] library, i.e., that does nothing if an expected exception is raised within its scope but fails with an assertion error if that kind of exception is *not* raised.

 ### Timing Blocks {: .exercise}

 Create a context manager called `Timer` that reports how long it has been